 What is injection molding?

-The injection molding machine is composed of three parts, the clamping unit, injection and a cooling system.
-Inside the control panel you can set parameters such as speed, pressure, temperature and times, which are critical in the process for the production of parts with the requested quality.
+Is a method of obtaining plastic containers by injecting the molten material by heat into a mold.
+The injection molding machine is made up of three parts, the clamping unit, the injection, and a cooling system.
+Within the control panel, parameters such as speed, pressure, temperature, and times can be configured, which are critical in the process for the production of parts with the requested quality.

-The first thing is to place the resin in the hopper, this will enter the injection system to start the melting or heating process, the temperature is generated by friction of the screws and the walls of the barrel, the second is that it has a heating bands that heats the resin to the desired consistency.
-Once the right temperature has been reached, the molten plastic is placed in front of the screws to be injected into the mold.
-Previously the machine must be cleaned to avoid contamination of the new parts at the time of injection.
+The process consists of the following: First, the resin is placed in a hopper that will enter the injection system to start the melting or heating process, the temperature is generated by the friction of the screws and the walls of the barrel, the second is that Have a heating band that heats the resin to the desired consistency.
+Once the appropriate temperature is reached, the molten plastic is placed in front of the screws to be injected into the mold.
+The machine must be cleaned beforehand to avoid contamination of the new parts at the time of injection.